-How to identify
+How to identify damp, mould and condensation

 We undertake stock condition surveys and ongoing checks to ensure properties are monitored as part of our zero tolerance approach to damp and mould.
 There are some things you can do to help prevent, identify and report damp and mould issues so we can take swift action.